 CASE follows the Associated Press Stylebook in most cases.
 Authors will be provided with more specific guidelines upon request.

-CURRENTS: The CURRENTS editorial department looks to professionals for their advancement expertise, not necessarily their skills as writers.
+Currents and CASE Blog: The Currents editorial department looks to professionals for their advancement expertise, not necessarily their skills as writers.
 The editors are prepared to take any strong idea and help you shape it into an article that's appropriate for readers.
 In some cases, the editors work extensively with the writer to strengthen the article's structure, content and language.
 At other times, the editors need only make small changes for clarity, length and style.
 In either case, the editors always send the manuscript back to you for review before publication.

 CASE books and white papers: A CASE editor will work with lead writers and editors (and chapter authors in some cases) to edit the copy for substance and to conform to CASE's style.
 Often, the CASE editor will return a manuscript to the author to ask for additional content, make final checks for accuracy, and generally prepare the manuscript for production.
 CASE requires authors to submit their proposals exclusively to CASE until a final agreement has been set.